bpietroniro/parse-graph/README.md

 DB_PW=<your_password>
 DB_NAME=graph_data
 ```
-Change the variables as needed for your local PostgreSQL configuration.
+Change the variables as needed for your local PostgreSQL configuration and choice of database name.
 If your chosen PostgreSQL user doesn't need a password, you can leave `DB_PW` empty.

 # Implementation Notes